 Why Can’t I Stop Using Drugs On My Own?

-Once you’re addicted, it’s not easy to put the drugs down.
+Once you’re addicted, putting the drugs down is not easy.
 The pull to spiral out of control into misery and chemical dependence is often too strong to resist.
 Addicts and alcoholics are tormented with the question: why can’t I stop using drugs on my own?
 The answer lies in the insidious nature of substance abuse.

 While the addicted individual is consciously aware of ingesting a poisonous substance into his/her body, this is done against that person’s will.
-The physical dependence and withdrawal symptoms are usually the main culprits for continuing the destructive path of substance abuse.
-Let’s explore the reasons for why so many people are unable to stop using their drug of choice without addiction treatment and professional help.
+Physical dependence and withdrawal symptoms are usually the main culprits for continuing the destructive path of substance abuse.
+Let’s explore why so many people cannot stop using their drug of choice without addiction treatment and professional help.